-Want to know what’s going on in that 3D printer of yours?
+Want to know how 3D printers work and what’s going on inside of one.
 Here we dissect a Fusion3 F306 printer to give you an overview of the main parts found inside most 3D printers.
 We don’t cover every single nut and bolt, just the important parts that are instrumental in printing.
 Click here for a printable version.

 A. Cooling Fan